decargroup/miluv/README.md

 inside the devkit's root directory, which installs the package in-place, allowing you make changes to the code without having to reinstall every time.

-To install the required dependencies for the devkit, run

-    $ pip install -r requirements.txt
+For a list of all dependencies, refer to ``requirements.txt`` in the repository's root directory.

-Test the code by running
+To ensure installation was completed without any errors, test the code by running

     $ pytest
 in the root directory.